 processes.
 The appeals procedure is intended for consideration of

 circumstances that materially affect a candidate's performance in

-an assessment where all other available routes for enquiries have
+the dissertation where all other available routes for enquiries

 Grounds for an appeal